GuyTevet/CLoSD/README.md

-# Code is expected in the first half of November 2025.
+# CLoSD: Closing the Loop between Simulation and Diffusion for multi-task character control

-# Stay tuned!
+## Code is expected in the first half of November 2025.
+Stay tuned!